 -

-Simulating animal movement to guide conservation planning
+Simulating invasion dynamics to guide conservation planning

 Modelling population dynamics for extinction risk assessment